InternLM/lmdeploy/docs/en/multi_modal/xcomposer2d5.md

 ## Quantization

 The following takes the base model as an example to show the quantization method.
-If you want to use the LoRA model, please extract the LoRA model according to the previous section.
+If you want to use the LoRA model, please merge the LoRA model according to the previous section.

 ```shell